4hum-ai/voice-talents/public/content/terms-of-service.md

 **Effective Date:** January 2025

+> **📋 Important Notice:** VoiceTalents.AI now has separate Terms of Service documents for different user types.
+Please select the appropriate terms based on how you use the Platform:
+>
+> - **[Terms of Service for Clients](/content/terms-of-service-clients)** - If you are posting jobs and hiring voice talents
+> - **[Terms of Service for Voice Talents](/content/terms-of-service-talents)** - If you are a voice talent offering your services
+>
+> If you use the Platform as both a client and talent, you must agree to both sets of terms.
+>
+> The general terms below apply to all users, but you should also review the role-specific terms linked above.

+---

+## General Terms (Applicable to All Users)

+The following general terms apply to all users of VoiceTalents.AI.
+For role-specific terms, please refer to the links above.

 ## 1. Acceptance of Terms

-By accessing and using VoiceTalents.AI ("Platform", "Service", "we", "us", or "our"), you accept and agree to be bound by these Terms of Service ("Terms").
+By accessing and using VoiceTalents.AI ("Platform", "Service", "we", "us", or "our"), you accept and agree to be bound by these Terms of Service ("Terms") and the applicable role-specific terms.
 If you do not agree to these Terms, you may not access or use the Platform.

 ## 2. Description of Service